tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US101_AddFamilyMember.md

 The process to fulfill this requirement requires the actor to select they want to add a new person to their family, which would prompt the input of the person's data.

+Since a Person can be created without a PhoneNumber, in order to not have two different constructors, the AddPersonDTO will accept an Integer object for the phone number, in order to have the possibility of Null values.
+The PhoneNumber class will also not throw an exception if it recieves a null value.
+The Person will not add the PhoneNumber object to its list if it was built with a null value.

 ## 3.1 Class Diagram